 You and your doctor will work together to keep an eye on the cancer as it grows.
 You may come up with a new treatment plan.

+Most often, this is the best option for people who don't want or can't have other cancer treatments, or those who have another serious medical condition.
 The risk with this approach is that the cancer might grow and spread between checkups.
-This could limit which treatment you could take and if your cancer can be cured.
+If it does, this could limit which treatment you could take and if your cancer can be cured.

-When you're diagnosed with cancer, like any medical issue, it's important that you follow your treatment plan.
-That can mean scheduling regular checkups or, if radiation therapy is part of your regimen, being sure to go to all scheduled radiation visits.
+When you're diagnosed with cancer, as with any medical issue, it's important that you follow your treatment plan.
+That can mean scheduling regular checkups or, if radiation therapy is part of your treatment, being sure to go to all scheduled radiation visits.

 If you miss some of them, you may have a greater chance that your cancer will spread.